-In a similar fashion we implemented a software version of the receiver which we tested on a MSP430F449 microcontroller.
+In a similar fashion we implemented a software version of the receiver which we tested on a MSP430F449 microcontroller [17].
 We chose this controller because it has a standard UART hardware interface which we used to connect to a PC in order to collect data.
 However this is similar with the previous controller which is more popular for simple meters.

-The drawback of a purely software implementation of the receiver is that the controller is always busy waiting to receive the key which marks the begging of a data package.
-The problem is that without any carrier wave present the receiver amplifies the noise to logic levels and therefore if the input pin would be set to give an interrupt on change, the interrupt would constantly be triggered.
-For this reason a purely software receiver implementation has limited practical application.
+The algorithm by which the receiver works is presented in the following pseudo code: